on this page

 Read more about how to repay money you owe to Centrelink.

 If you underestimated your family income for 2021-22, make sure your current estimate is accurate.
-Update it whenever things change.
-You should also let us know about any changes to your activity test.
+You should update your income estimate and also let us know about any changes to your activity test.
 This will help you avoid an overpayment in future.
 You can also update your CCS withholdings to help reduce your risk of getting a debt.
-Read more about withholdings.

 If you need to pay back money you owe